solidjs-community/solid-primitives/packages/websocket/README.md

 - `makeWS` - sets up a web socket connection with a buffered send
 - `createWS` - sets up a web socket connection that disconnects on cleanup
+- `craeteWSState` - creates a reactive signal containing the readyState of a websocket
 - `makeReconnectingWS` - sets up a web socket connection that reconnects if involuntarily closed
 - `createReconnectingWS` - sets up a reconnecting web socket connection that disconnects on cleanup
 - `makeHeartbeatWS` - wraps a reconnecting web socket to send a heart beat and reconnect if the answer fails